Language selection

 Frequently asked questions

-• How will the Canada Public Transit Fund help support an increase in housing supply?
+• How does the Canada Public Transit Fund help support an increase in housing supply?

 Public transit plays a key role in creating sustainable, inclusive and prosperous communities across Canada.
-The creation of dense, transit-oriented, complete communities can improve housing supply and affordability and address population growth pressures.
-The Fund will catalyze housing outcomes such as increased supply and complement other existing federal housing initiatives, such as the Housing Accelerator Fund (HAF).
+The creation of dense, transit-oriented, complete communities can improve housing supply, affordability and address population growth pressures.
+The Fund catalyzes housing outcomes such as increased supply and complement other existing federal housing initiatives, such as the Housing Accelerator Fund (HAF).

 • How is the Canada Public Transit Fund going to make transit support more stable and predictable for communities in need?

 The foundation for successful public transit systems is reliable funding.
-The Canada Public Transit Fundis a historic investment in transit as Canada's first permanent public transit fund.
-The Canada Public Transit Fundwill provide reliable capital funding to build new transit infrastructure and provide stable funding to maintain existing transit systems and meet life-cycle costs.
+The Canada Public Transit Fund provides stable and predictable funding to build new transit infrastructure, maintain existing transit systems, and support life-cycle costs.

-• Can a potential applicant seek funding through multiple streams (Metro-Region Agreements/Baseline Agreements and Targeted Funding)?
+• Can a potential applicant seek funding through multiple streams (Baseline Funding Stream, Targeted Funding Stream and Strong Transit Fund)?

-• How will the Canada Public Transit Fund impact transit funding for rural and Indigenous communities?
+• How does the Canada Public Transit Fund impact transit funding for rural and Indigenous communities?

 Addressing the transit needs of rural and Indigenous communities continues to be a priority for the government.
-Under Canada Public Transit Fund, targeted funding will enable rural and Indigenous communities to seek funding in support of active and transit projects.
+Under Canada Public Transit Fund, targeted funding enables rural and Indigenous communities to seek funding in support of active and transit projects.

 Additional resources